Prevailing Wage

 • Prevailing wages are standardized wage rates designed to ensure contractors with government contracts or foreign workers provide fair work standards and compensation for their laborers.

-• Prevailing wage determinations are either general to a type of work in a given area, or specific to an individual project.
+• A prevailing wage determination is either general to a type of work in a given area or specific to an individual project.

 • Unlike minimum wage rates, which apply to all types of workers and areas, prevailing wage rates focus on manual laborers on a public works project.